-Successful Fortune 500 companies such as The World Bank, Pitney Bowes, and Genentech as well as super celebrities Gwyneth Paltrow, Jane Fonda, Ted Turner and Chris Martin have all insisted on hiring Sticky Fingers for their special events and so can you.
+Successful Fortune 500 companies such as CBS, MTV, VH1, The World Bank, Pitney Bowes, and Genentech as well as super celebrities Gwyneth Paltrow, Jane Fonda, Ted Turner and Chris Martin just to name a few, have all insisted on hiring Sticky Fingers for their special events and so can you.
 These are just a few of the many satisfied clients that Sticky Fingers has performed their Rolling Stones show for over the years.
 Read through the website while you enjoy the photos and you will quickly understand why Sticky Fingers is the leading international Rolling Stones tribute band.

 Sticky Fingers has catapulted from a sold out 500-seat debut concert in 1981, to performing concerts in front of crowds numbering over 53,000.
 They have performed in Russia, Australia, China, Europe, Central and South America plus hundreds of cities across North America since 1981.